 2. Not Encouraging Users to Sign Up to Your Email List

 Emails are an effective tool for reaching and nurturing customers.
 They offer an astounding ROI of 4200%, making it one of the most profitable channels for marketers.
-Yet, most marketers either miss leveraging this channel or use the traditional interruptive methods to share their message.
+Yet, most marketers either miss leveraging this channel or use traditional interruptive methods to share their message.

 The inbound marketing method works differently.
 It attracts potential users to the website (inbound traffic) and leverages opt-in email forms that pop up on your website.
 This encourages contacts to join your email list.
 Moreover, you have engaged customers and improved lead conversion rate and revenue.